OpenDataServices/flatten-tool/docs/unflatten.rst

     ``building/cafe``, it only accepts a single key.

-The Root is a list
+The root is a list
 ------------------

 You can also specify the data outputted is just a list, using the ``--root-is-list`` option.